 Sepsis and SIRS: Code It Right in ICD-10-CM

-Small differences in guidelines can result in major differences in reimbursement.
+Small differences in sepsis and SIRS guidelines can result in major differences in reimbursement.

 Sepsis, systemic inflammatory response syndrome (SIRS), and septicemia have historically been difficult to code.
 Much of the confusion has been due to changing terminology, evolving definitions, and guideline updates over the past 20 years.
-ICD-10-CM will introduce more changes to sepsis and SIRS coding.
+ICD-10-CM has introduced more changes to sepsis and SIRS coding.